easarani/td_regression_rate/README.md

 ### Exploratory Data Analysis
-First portion of this investigation was to explore the [airyads] data and clean any null values.
+First portion of this investigation was to explore the [airyads](https://airyards.com/) data and clean any null values.
 This step allows for accurate analysis and modeling.
-I combined years of data into a single dataframe and created a function to determine certain summary statistics. [airyards] already has readily usable data and very few NaN specific variables.
-After using `fillna()`, the concatanated dataframe was ready for analysis.
+I combined years of data into a single dataframe and created a function to determine certain summary statistics. [airyards](https://airyards.com/) already has readily usable data and very few NaN specific variables.
+After using `fillna()`, the concatenated dataframe was ready for analysis.

-## Fall 2019 Data Analytics
-Notes, Code Samples, Exercises, and Project Instructions for the [OKCoders Data Analytics Boot Camp](https://www.okcoders.com/blog/data-analytics-bootcamp-fall-2019-in-okc).

-### Scope of the Course
-This 8-week introductory bootcamp will cover the basics of data analytics using SQL and Python.
-During the 8 weeks you’ll learn how to work with a relational SQL database, how to break down analytical questions into small sub-problems, and how to solve each with the Python programming language.
-The class will cover the basics of working with data, statistical modeling, and some application of machine learning.
-This will include the completion of 2 analytical projects that can be shown in a code portfolio.
-The bootcamp is intended for beginners, but experienced developers are welcome as well.

-### Technology Used in this Course
-+ [SQL](https://en.wikipedia.org/wiki/SQL): The Structured Query Language (SQL) is the primary method for interacting with [Relational Databases](https://en.wikipedia.org/wiki/Relational_database).
-A Relational Database is a place to house data that neatly fits into rows and columns (think Excel, but far more powerful and scalable).
-We will use SQL to interact with data, do simple data connection and formatting operations, and even interact with SQL from inside the analytics pipelines we will write in R.

-+ [SQLite](https://en.wikipedia.org/wiki/SQLite): The specific relational database engine and environment we are going to use will be SQLite (pronounced "Sequel Light").
-SQLite is an entire database that saves to a single file.
-We will be able to interact with all major SQL commands using this light weight database, as well as connect to it directly with R to incorporate SQL and R programming pipelines together.
+### Receiving Yards to Touchdowns Correlation
+Our datasets from airyards contains tight end and wide receiver specific data.
+We want to independtly explore each to determine positional dependent correlation.
++ Wide Receviver: the tight end data was excised.
+I grouped by each wide receiver to summate receiving yards and touchdowns to plot a correlation.
+I used [Seaborn](https://seaborn.pydata.org/generated/seaborn.lmplot.html) library for out visualization.
+From [Scikit-learn](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html), I ran a linear regression model that determined a strong R^2 value (**0.927**) between wide receiver receiving yards and receiving touchdown.
+I then determined the average amount of wide receiver receiving yards leads to one touchdown - **159 receving yards/touchdwon**.
++ Tight End: the wide recevier data was excised from the concatenated dataset.
+Repeated the above process to determine positional specific correlation; this was visualized, modeled and scored (R^2 = **0.881**), and the average tight end receiving yards to touchdown was calculated to be **129 receiving yards/touchdown**.

+### Determining Touchdown Regression Rate